poojaanbu0/DAA_Module_22/EX 4B DYNAMIC PROGRAMMING – 2.md

 ## AIM:

-To find the longest string (or strings) that is a substring (or are substrings) of two strings..
+To find the longest string (or strings) that is a substring (or are substrings) of two strings.

 ## Algorithm: